-On this National Tattoo Day, July 17, Rachel looks back at how a special moment on Miami’s campus helped her commemorate the memory of her late mother, Susan Meyer.
+That special moment on Miami’s campus helped her commemorate the memory of her late mother, Susan Meyer.

 “I would sing the song along with the tune of Pulley Tower, and I just remember the same verse, and it was just so powerful,” Rachel said.
 “It resonated with me, and I remember I would tear up anytime I heard it.
 No matter if I had heard it multiple times a day, I would tear up every single time, because it was so strong and so powerful.

 “Those three words have such a strong meaning, there are some things that you can’t change.”